PDOK/geopackage-validator/README.md

 [![Tests](https://github.com/pdok/geopackage-validator/actions/workflows/pytest.yml/badge.svg)](https://github.com/pdok/geopackage-validator/actions/workflows/pytest.yml)[![PyPI version](https://badge.fury.io/py/pdok-geopackage-validator.svg)](https://pypi.org/project/pdok-geopackage-validator/)

-Geopackages are a data format that have a deliberately broad application, so many of the requirements are dependend on your use.
+Geopackages are a data format that have a deliberately broad application, so many of the requirements are dependent on your use.

 The PDOK geopackage validator is used by [PDOK](https://www.pdok.nl/).
 PDOK is part of the Dutch government.
 This geopackage validator is used to validate a [set of requirements](#what-does-it-do) to make sure geopackages adhere to our standardized ETL pipeline.
 It is possible to use this for your own purposes as described [here](https://github.com/PDOK/geopackage-validator/issues/115#issuecomment-1529488733).
 The validations will not change (except for bugfixes); **new validations are always added to the list**.
 In  case you are looking for a more generic validator.
 These do exist and can be found: